priyavijjigiri/Algorithms/README.md

 # Algorithms
-code to tackle famour problems using different Data Structures
+code to tackle famous problems using different Data Structures